dxdoan/anomalydetection/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-Things you need to install the software and how to install them:
+Things you need to install the software:
 ```
 java client
 sbt 0.13.6+ (I believe)